2016 New York Mets season: May

 After a surging April, the Mets began to cool down in May.
 On May 7, Bartolo Colón became the oldest player to hit his first career home run, at 42 years and 349 days old.
-It came off San Diego Padres pitcher, James Shields in a game against San Diego.
+It came off San Diego Padres pitcher James Shields in a game against San Diego.
 Mets pitchers continued to hit when on May 11, Noah Syndergaard hit two home runs off of Los Angeles Dodgers pitcher, Kenta Maeda.
 The second home run gave the Mets the lead in the 5th inning.
-On May 27, the Mets returned to Citi Field to play the Los Angeles Dodgers in what was the first game in a 1986 World Championship 30th Anniversary Weekend Celebration.
-New York won the first game on a Curtis Granderson walk-off home run, but lost the next two games, highlighted by Noah Syndergaard throwing behind Dodgers second baseman Chase Utley, an act that was seen as intentional as the Mets were trying to get revenge for Utley's questionable slide against the Mets in 2015 NLDS.
+On May 27, the Mets returned to Citi Field to play the Dodgers in what was the first game in a 1986 World Championship 30th Anniversary Weekend Celebration.
+New York won the first game on a Curtis Granderson walk-off home run, but lost the next two games, highlighted by Noah Syndergaard throwing behind Dodgers second baseman Chase Utley, an act that was seen as intentional as the Mets were trying to get revenge for Utley's questionable slide against the Mets in the 2015 NLDS.
 In the series finale, Colón and Clayton Kershaw battled on ESPN Sunday Night Baseball.
 However, Mets closer Jeurys Familia allowed three runs in the 9th to lose the game.
 The Mets finished the month with a record of 14–15.
-This dropped them to second place in the NL East to the Washington Nationals, who would never relinquish their lead in the division.
+This dropped them to second place in the National League East to the Washington Nationals, who would never relinquish their lead in the division.

 June

 The Mets continued to struggle in June, in part due to an offense not producing many runs, in particular with runners in scoring position.
 Neil Walker, who had led the Mets in most offensive categories for the first two months, began to have a drop off in production.
-The Mets also could not beat teams in their division, getting swept by the Braves and Nationals.
+The Mets also could not beat teams in their division, getting swept by the Atlanta Braves and Washington Nationals.
 Pitching also became an issue for the Mets.
 While Bartolo Colón and Noah Syndergaard continued to pitch well, Steven Matz, Jacob deGrom and Matt Harvey would not win a game in June.
 Also that month, Lucas Duda and David Wright went down with back and neck injuries, respectively.
 While Duda would return to the Mets later in the year, Wright would wind up missing the entire season.
 Duda would be replaced by James Loney, and the Mets brought back former shortstop José Reyes to fill in for Wright at third base.
 The move was greeted with criticism, as Reyes had been arrested for domestic violence in the offseason.
 However, Reyes filled in adequately, although he would not make his season debut until July 5.
-At the end of the month, following a sweep at the hands of the Nationals, it was announced that both Steven Matz and Noah Syndergaard had been pitching with bone spurs in their throwing arms.
+At the end of the month, following a sweep at the hands of the Nationals, it was announced that both Matz and Syndergaard had been pitching with bone spurs in their throwing arms.